pyyupsk/pyyupsk/README.md

 <div align="center">

-### 💡 Open to new opportunities and collaborations!
+### 💡 Open to new opportunities and collaborations

 Let's build something amazing together.
 Whether it's an open-source project or an innovative idea, I'm all ears!

 </div>